seisflows/seisflows/docs/instructions_local.rst

 2. Load example
 ---------------

-After installing SeisFlows, users with accounts on ``tiger.princeton.edu`` can type ``sfexamples`` at the command line to interactively choose an example.
+After installing SeisFlows, users with accounts on ``chinook.alaska.edu`` can type ``sfexamples`` at the command line to interactively choose an example.
 Once an example is chosen, a ``parameters.py`` file and ``paths.py`` file will be copied to the current directory.

 3. Run example